-German Minister Apologizes For Mistakenly Jailing A Syrian Man Who Died In Prison
+German Minister Apologizes For Mistakenly Imprisoning Syrian Who Died After Jail Fire

 Der Spiegel reported that the public prosecutor's office in the town of Kleve began an investigation of how officers came to arrest the Syrian.

-The state Justice Minister Peter Biesenbach told media, "We have to ask ourselves critically what went wrong because what's certain is that something did go wrong."
+State Justice Minister Peter Biesenbach told the media, "We have to ask ourselves critically what went wrong, because what's certain is that something did go wrong."

 Germany was once a champion for Syrian asylum-seekers.
 Chancellor Angela Merkel welcomed thousands in 2015.
 After a widespread outcry, the government tightened its borders and policies.